nmhung1234/TodoList2/README.md

 # WellCome to Todo App 🎉🎉🎊

-UI friendly, clean and usefull.
+UI friendly, clean and useful.
 If you have anything problem about this app.
 Please leave a message at: nmhung1234@hotmail.com.